cytoscape/cytoscape-manual/docs/Supported_Network_File_Formats.md

 </table>
 <br>

-The “nodes” and “edges” contain no other information about the network, simply the identifiers of the network's nodes and the edges that connect them.
+The “nodes” and “edges” aspects contain no other information about the network, simply the identifiers of the network's nodes and the edges that connect them.
+The "networkAttributes", "nodeAttributes" and "edgeAttributes" aspects contain name-value pairs attached to the network, specific nodes and specific edges.

-Other aspects are defined as modules.
-Aspects can refer to nodes and edges - and other elements - by their aspect-unique IDs, annotating them with properties determined by the domain of the aspect.
-Aspects may also be self-contained data structures that annotate the network itself and do not refer to other elements.

 Critically, applications are free to add and maintain their own aspects without coordinating or negotiating with disintrested applications.

+Using the example below, a three node network can be described as a list of nodes ("nodes Aspect") and edges that link them ("edges Aspect").
+If the network has been laid out, a separate aspect ("cartesianLayout Aspect") can describe the position of each node.
+More concretely, a CX encoding would have three nodes in the "nodes Aspect", each with unique IDs.
+The "edges Aspect" references each node by ID, with each edge having its own ID.
+Finally, the "cartesianLayout Aspect" ties coordinates to nodes by ID, too.
+In fact, a network may have many aspects, describing node and edge attributes, subnetworks, visual properties, groups and so on.
+A more comprehensive [CX document](https://github.com/CyComponent/CyWiki/blob/master/docs/CX/CX.md) explains CX in more detail.

 ![cx_example.png](_static/images/Network_Formats/cx_example.png)